Sagarsgsg/Sagar-daily-task-linux/README.md

 	---> if i want to print the line which contaian occure "NullPointerException" in all the files in the sub directorys also.
 			:grep -R "NullPointerException"
---->If i want ti install grep using below command.
+--->If i want to install grep using below command.
 	sudo yum install grep

 ---->To display subdirectory content using below command.